Find Affordable College Courses

 Read More…

 Out of the 24 schools in the Southwest Region that were part of this year’s ranking, University of Oklahoma Norman Campus landed the # 5 spot on the list.
-Located in the midsize suburb of Norman, University of Oklahoma is a public school with a fairly large student population.
+Located in the medium-sized suburb of Norman, University of Oklahoma is a public college with a very large student population.

 On average, journalism graduates from University of Oklahoma take out $23,250 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $602.

-Austin Community College District ranked #6 on this year’s Best Journalism Schools in the Southwest Region list.
-Located in the large city of Austin, Austin Community College District is a public school with a very large student population.
+Austin Community College District did quite well in this year’s ranking of the best schools for journalism students.
+It came in at #6 on the list.
+Located in the city of Austin, Austin Community College District is a public college with a very large student population.

-Arizona State University - Tempe came in at #7 in this year’s edition of the Best Journalism Schools in the Southwest Region ranking.
-ASU - Tempe is a fairly large public school located in the midsize city of Tempe.
+Arizona State University - Tempe landed the #7 spot in the 2023 rankings for the best journalism programs.
+ASU - Tempe is a very large public school located in the city of Tempe.

 While working on their degree, journalism majors at ASU - Tempe accumulate an average of around $21,437 in student debt.
 This translates to an average monthly loan payment of $574, based on a 10-year repayment plan.